-(A) "Off-Site Sign."
-See Sign, Off-Site.

-(B) "Office, Business" means an office which has as its main function the arrangement of business transactions, the holding of sales meetings and administrative conferences, the receiving of clients or payments, and the keeping of records and accounts pertaining to the particular business.

-(C) "Office, Professional" means an office from which and at which a doctor or other practitioner of healing arts, a dentist, lawyer, engineer, architect, accountant or similar professional person may offer services, and including medical or dental laboratories.

-(D) "On-Site Sign."
-See Sign, On-Site.

-(E) "Open Space."
-See Chapter 20.636 and Chapter 20.672.

-(F) "Open Space Easement" means an easement established pursuant to Government Code Sections 51050 or 51080, or an easement which ensures the retention of land in open space (See also Conservation Easement).
+- (A) Off-Site Sign.
+See Sign, Off-Site. - (B) "Office, Business" means an office which has as its main function the arrangement of business transactions, the holding of sales meetings and administrative conferences, the receiving of clients or payments, and the keeping of records and accounts pertaining to the particular business. - (C) "Office, Professional" means an office from which and at which a doctor or other practitioner of healing arts, a dentist, lawyer, engineer, architect, accountant or similar professional person may offer services, and including medical or dental laboratories. - (D) On-Site Sign.
+See Sign, On-Site. - (E) Open Space.
+See Chapter 20.636 and Chapter 20.672. - (F) "Open Space Easement" means an easement established pursuant to Government Code Sections 51050 or 51080, or an easement which ensures the retention of land in open space (See also Conservation Easement).

-(G) "Original Jurisdiction" for purposes of implementation of the Town of Mendocino Local Coastal Program means that County entity whichever county body or person that has the initial authority to take action for approval, conditional approval, or denial of an application for a coastal development permit or other authorization or entitlement required by this Division, regardless if that action is appealable or final.

-(H) "Owner, Property" means (1) the person or persons, firm, corporation, Θ partnership, or public agency holding legal or equitable title, Θ or (2) a recorded contract for Θ purchase of property, or (32) any person authorized by written instrument to act for the owner of real property within the Town of Mendocino.
+- (G) "Original Jurisdiction" for purposes of implementation of the Town of Mendocino Local Coastal Program means that County entity or person that has the initial authority to take action for approval, conditional approval, or denial of an application for a coastal development permit or other authorization or entitlement required by this Division, regardless if that action is appealable or final. - (H) "Owner, Property" means (1) the person or persons, firm, corporation, partnership, or public agency holding legal or equitable title, or a recorded contract for purchase of property, or (2) any person authorized by written instrument to act for the owner of real property within the Town of Mendocino.